k1r0s/angular2-srp-showcase/README.md

 })
 ```
 - create a service that fits that behavior (service must fit Behavior rather than **component needs**)
-- our component should implement InitResourceContainer
+- our component should implement ResourceContainer
-- then our ResourceContainerBehavior should be declared only at `ngOnInit` method which is defined as the only trigger for that action (customizable).
+- then our ResourceContainerFetch should be declared only at `setup` method which is defined as the only trigger for that action (customizable).

 ## dialog